Amor Seco Desmodium adscendens Benefits

 In Peruvian medicine a leaf tea is used as a blood cleanser; to detoxify the body from environmental toxins and chemicals; as a urinary tract cleanser; and to treat ovarian and uterine problems such as inflammation and irritation, vaginal discharges, and hemorrhages.

-Uses of Amor Seco
+Amor Seco Uses

 In Belize, Amor Seco is called “strong back,” where the entire plant is soaked in rum for 24 hours and consumed three times a day for seven to ten days for backaches.
-Herbalist in Ghana have used A. Seco leaves to treat bronchial asthma.
+Herbalists in Ghana have used A. Seco leaves to treat bronchial asthma.

 The treatment was very successful that it attracted attention from the scientific community.
 In the year 1977, a clinical observational study on “humans” revealed that one to two teaspoons of dried leaf powder taken three times a day produced improvement and remission in most asthma patients treated.

 A. Seco is known to be rich in flavonoids, alkaloids, and chemicals known as soyasaponins.
 A novel soyasaponin in A. Seco is dehydrosoyasaponin.
 It is considered a highly active chemical with therapeutic actions for asthma.
 Desmodium adscendens also contains a chemical called astragalin, which is a well-known antibacterial chemical found in the famous medicinal plant astragalus.